JYU-IBA/potku/README.md

 This creates a `dist/potku` folder which contains the executable and all necessary libraries.

-For a more comprehensive packaging process, run the `create_bundle` script.
+For a more comprehensive packaging process, run the `create_bundle` script in `dev`.
 This script compiles all external programs, installs and updates Python dependencies, runs tests and compresses the `dist/potku` folder into a .zip archive.